joedanz/cf-project-tracker/install/README.txt

 If you change setting in the config files, you'll need to add "&reinit=1" at the end of any URL to refresh the system settings.

-UPGRADING FROM 1.0 BETA:
-To upgrade, simply copy the latest files over the existing ones.
-You may need to reinitialize you app by adding a "?reinit" on the end of a URL.
-All of the settings are contained in the config directory and in the database.
-You should keep your existing config files and copy them back on top of the newly installed ones, but you may want to check for any added settings.
-There are also 2 database upgrade scripts to be run.
-** Note: if you receive upgrade errors, it may be from ntext fields that cannot be altered automatically.
-You may need to change these manually if you run into a problem.

 UPGRADING FROM OTHER VERSIONS:
 There are upgrade scripts included in the install directory for the various versions.
 Please run the necessary DB and/or CF scripts.